tonsky/tonsky.me/site/blog/unicode/index.md

 UTF-8 is an encoding.
 Encoding is how we store codepoints in memory.

 The simplest possible encoding for Unicode is UTF-32.
 It just stores codepoints as 32-bit integers.
 So `U+1F4A9` becomes `00 01 F4 A9`, four bytes.
 Any other codepoint in UTF-32 will also take up four bytes.
-Since highest defined codepoint is 0x10FFFF, any codepoint is guaranteed to fit.
+Since the highest defined codepoint is `U+10FFFF`, any codepoint is guaranteed to fit.

 UTF-16 and UTF-8 are less straightforward, but the ultimate goal is the same: take a codepoint and encode it as bytes.

 Encoding is what you’ll actually deal with as a programmer.

-# So, how many bytes are in UTF-8?
+# How many bytes are in UTF-8?

 UTF-8 is a variable-length encoding.
 Meaning, a codepoint might be encoded as a sequence of one to four bytes.